| Disease: Seedling Diseases |

 Seedling diseases - Agronomic impact

-Infection by significant soybean pathogens such as Fusarium solani f. sp. glycines (the causal agent of sudden death syndrome), and Phialophora gregata, the brown stem rot pathogen also occurs in early vegetative growth stages.
-Infection often remains latent until the plant reaches reproductive growth stages.
+Infection by major soybean pathogens such as Fusarium solani f. sp. glycines (the causal agent of sudden death syndrome), and Phialophora gregata, the brown stem rot pathogen, also occurs in early vegetative growth stages but can remain latent.
+Disease development and subsequent yield loss can be signficant later in the growing season when the plant reaches reproductive growth stages.